Workshop: LPA4 Hatunallpa

 I numbered the rooms and even leaving a few blank, I have one hundred and fifty three to detail!
 This cannot be done at one time and I wait for inspiration to come in order to continue.
 At the time I am first writing this post, I have completed forty-seven rooms.

-Linked is the Work in Progress 01-06-24.
+Linked is the [WIP Removed for Updated Version].
 Keep an eye out for updates on this blog, as the process continues!

-Also, pleas note that LPA3 Hatunallpa's development is also being discussed here on the Piazza, and here on Candlekeep.
+Also, please note that LPA3 Hatunallpa's development is also being discussed here on the Piazza, and here on Candlekeep.

 Updated 01-06-24